Canadian police say 2 bodies found, believed to be fugitives

 Deese's brother, British Deese, said the family needed time to process the news that the suspects' bodies were apparently found.

-"We are speechless," British Deese said in a text message, declining further comment.
+"We are speechless," he said in a text message, declining further comment.

+Gillam Mayor Dwayne Forman said people in the community have been on an emotional roller-coaster and are relieved the manhunt is over.

+"The closure is here for Gillam and the Fox Lake area.
+But the closure for the victims' families is far from over," he said.

 The separate discoveries of three bodies and burning cars shook rural northern British Columbia and Manitoba.